 Most opt-in forms are widgets.
 You’ll commonly find them at the top of the sidebar, but you’ll also see them in footers and after posts.

 Here’s an example of an opt-in widget after a post.

 Whether it’s a related posts widget after a post, or a listing of recent or popular posts in the sidebar, widgets give you lots of ways to encourage readers to dig more deeply into your site’s content.

-And while we’re talking about content, social media is one form of content that’s widely displayed in widgets.
+And while we’re talking about content, social media (one form of content) is widely displayed in widgets.
 There are social follow widgets, social sharing widgets, latest tweets, posts, or pins…

 #7.
 Widgets Show Images

 And let’s not forget visual content — slideshows, galleries, lightboxes, video, and regular still images.
 If it involves the visual, there are widgets to show it off to best advantage.
 A widget in the proper spot provides a great way to showcase images.

 While slideshows (also called sliders) at the top of the homepage are popular, they’re not very effective and I don’t recommend them there.
 Instead, use other widgetized areas to display images beautifully.